Quality Care for Injuries to Knee Tendons & Knee Ligaments in Arizona

 Ligaments and tendons are sturdy connective tissue structures that help your knee function.
 Tendons connect muscles to bones; ligaments connect bones with other bones.
 Because your knee is a large and complex joint, injuries to these tissues are common.
 Knee ligament and tendon injuries can be mild or severe, but the good news is that they can usually be treated effectively.

 The board-certified orthopedic experts at Dignity Health use the latest and most advanced technologies to treat injuries to knee tendons and knee ligaments in Arizona.
-To Find a Doctor, use our online tool or call 877.634.0285.
-Take our JointAware Risk Assessment to learn more about lifestyle choices and medical conditions that may put you at risk of developing a knee injury or knee pain.
+To Find a Doctor, use our online tool or call (877) 634-0285.
+Learn more about lifestyle choices and medical conditions that may put you at risk of developing a knee injury or knee pain.

 Tendons and ligament are strong and flexible, which helps the knee joint bend.
 However, the knee is not designed to twist.
 A twisting motion can cause damage to knee tendons and ligaments.